gramern/cp77-ghosting-fix/docs/create-custom-presets-3.1.x.md

 11. For starters, change opacities to '1.0' and have fun observing how they cover certain areas of the screen.
 You can change dimensions for the three main masks, to increase/decrease masking areas.

-12. Change the name of your new preset using the `name` and `display` parameter for "My Preset" e.g. Your new preset's displayname will appear in the mod's ImGui window on a dropdown list.
+12. Change the name of your new preset using the `name` parameter for "My Preset" e.g. Your new preset's name will appear in the mod's ImGui window on a dropdown list.
 You can also set the preset's description and author.

-13. To have your preset support translations put `local UITranslation = require("Modules/Translation")` above `local Preset = {`

-14. Add `UITranslation.Presets.<AuthorNameHere>.<PresetNameHere>.name or ` before your `display`'s value and `UITranslation.Presets.<AuthorNameHere>.<PresetNameHere>.description or ` before your `description`'s value to allow translations to be shown on the UI

-15. Edit the file in different ways following the pattern.
+13. Edit the file in different ways following the pattern.
 Save the file, run the game, observe, and iterate.

-16. Have fun!
+14. Have fun!